Cars and Motorhead Stuff

 There was a dealer option for 4 wheel disc brakes.

 Some also assume "AIR" on the hood scoop was intended to mean "air", like the stuff we breath.
 This is not correct.
-The AIR logo was for American International Racers, which through agreements with AMC fielded several AMC 290 or 390 Americans in the Baja 500 race.
+The AIR logo was for American International Racers, which through agreements with AMC, fielded several AMC 290 or 390 Americans in the Baja 500 races.
 AIR was owned by actor James Garner, most remembered for his series "Rockford Files".
 Someone named Pete Aaron was one of the drivers, and sometimes the AIR logo was attributed by early 1970's bench racers to "Aaron International Racing".
 (I may have the "Aaron" name wrong.)
-I have a very high level of confidence, based on conversations with factory representatives, that AIR was the American International Racing logo.
+I have a very high level of confidence, based on many conversations with factory race program representatives, that AIR was the American International Racing logo.

 SC Rambler Photos